-Objective: That building height: (a) is compatible with the streetsca (b) does not cause an unreasonable pe; and e loss of amenity to adjoining residential zones.
-Acceptable S olutions Performance Criteria A1 P1 Building heigh t must be not more than 10m.
+Objective: That building height:(a) is compatible with the streetscape; and(b) does not cause an unreasonable loss of amenity to adjoining residential zones.
+Acceptable Solutions Performance Criteria A1 P1 Building heigh nt must be not more than 10m.
 Building height must be compatible with the streetscape and character of development existing on established properties in the area, having regard to: (a) the topography of the site; (b) the height, bulk and form of existing buildings on the site and adjacent properties; (c) the bulk and form of proposed buildings; (d) the apparent height when viewed from adjoining road and public places; and (e) any overshadowing of public places.

-Building height:

-- (a) within 10m of a General Residential Zone must not be more than 8.5m; or - (b) within 10m of an Inner Residential Zone must not be more than 9.5m.

-Building height within 10m of a General Residential Zone or Inner Residential Zone, must be consistent with building height on adjoining properties and not cause an unreasonable loss of residential amenity, having regard to:

-- (a) overshadowing and reduction in sunlight to habitable rooms and private open space of dwellings; - (b) overlooking and reduction of privacy; and - (c) visual impacts caused by the apparent scale, bulk or proportions of the building when viewed from the adjoining property.
+A2 P2 Building height: (a) within 10m of a General Residential Zone must not be more than 8.5m; or (b) within 10m of an Inner Residential Zone must not be more than 9.5m.
+Building height within 10m of a General Residential Zone or Inner Residential Zone, must be consistent with building height on adjoining properties and not cause an unreasonable loss of residential amenity, having regard to: (a) overshadowing and reduction in sunlight to habitable rooms and private open space of dwellings; (b) overlooking and reduction of privacy; and (c) visual impacts caused by the apparent scale, bulk or proportions of the building when viewed from the adjoining property.

-- (a) is compatible with the streetscape; and - (b) does not cause an unreasonable loss of amenity to adjoining residential zones.

-- (a) not less than 3m; - (b) not less than existing buildings on the site; or - not more or less than the maximum and minimum setbacks of the buildings on adjoining properties.

-Buildings must have a setback from a frontage that is compatible with the streetscape, having regard to:

-- (a) the topography of the site; - (b) the setback of buildings on adjacent properties; - (c) the height, bulk and form of existing and proposed buildings; and - (d) the safety or road users.

-Buildings must have a setback from an adjoining property within a General Residential Zone or Inner Residential Zone of not less than:

-- (a) 3m; or - (b) half the wall height of the building, whichever is the greater.

-Buildings must be sited so there is no unreasonable loss of residential amenity to adjoining properties within a General Residential Zone or Inner Residential Zone, having regard to:

-- (a) overshadowing and reduction in sunlight to habitable rooms and private open space of dwellings; - (b) overlooking and reduction of privacy; or - visual impacts caused by the apparent scale, bulk or proportions of the building when viewed from the adjoining property.
+Objective: Dbjective:That building setback:(a) is compatible with the streetscape; and(b) does not cause an unreasonable loss of amenity to adjoining residential zones.
+Acceptable S olutions Performance Criteria A1 P1 Buildings must have a setback from a frontage that is Buildings must have a setback from a frontage of:(a) not less than 3m;(b) not less than existing buildings on the site; or compatible with the streetscape, having regard to:(a) the topography of the site; minimum e or less than the maximum and n setbacks of the buildings on g properties. (b) the setback of buildings on adjacent properties;(c) the height, bulk and form of existing and proposed buildings; and (d) the safety or road users.
+A2 P2 Buildings must have a setback from an adjoining property within a General Residential Zone or Inner Residential Zone of not less than: (a) 3m; or Buildings must be sited so there is no unreasonable loss of residential amenity to adjoining properties within a General Residential Zone or Inner Residential Zone, having regard to: wall height of the building, ne greater. (a) overshadowing and reduction in sunlight to habitable rooms and private open space of dwellings; (b) overlooking and reduction of privacy; or visual impacts caused by the apparent scale, bulk or proportions of the building when viewed from the adjoining property.

-Air extraction, pumping, refrigeration systems or compressors must be separated a distance of not less than 10m from a General Residential Zone or Inner Residential Zone.1

-Air conditioning, air extraction, pumping, heating or refrigeration systems or compressors within 10m of a General Residential Zone or Inner Residential Zone must be designed, located, baffled or insulated to not cause an unreasonable loss of amenity to the adjoining residential zones, having regard to:

-- (a) the characteristics and frequency of emissions generated; - (b) the nature of the proposed use; - the topography of the site and location of the sensitive use; and - (d) any proposed mitigation measures.
+A3 P3 Air extraction, pumping, refrigeration systems or compressors must be separated a distance of not less than 10m from a General Residential Zone or Inner Residential Zone.
+Air conditioning, air extraction, pumping, heating or refrigeration systems or compressors within 10m of a General Residential Zone or Inner Residential Zone must be designed, located, baffled or insulated to not cause an unreasonable loss of amenity to the adjoining residential zones, having regard to: (a) the characteristics and frequency of emissions generated; (b) the nature of the proposed use; (c) the topography of the site and location of the sensitive use; and (d) any proposed mitigation measures.